Saint Joseph's University: Main Campus

-The Post Academic Center is the university's main library, the result of a renovation of the original Francis A. Drexel Library and an expansion project called the Post Learning Commons, from 2011 to 2013.
+The Post Learning Commons is the university's main library, the result of a renovation of the original Francis A. Drexel Library and an expansion project called the Post Learning Commons, from 2011 to 2013.
 Drexel Library and Post Learning Commons are connected via a glass atrium and bridge through the heart of campus.
-Post Academic Center houses approximately 355,000 volumes, 1,450 print journals, 15,000 full-text electronic journals, 2,800 e-books, 866,000 microforms, and 4,975 audio-visual materials.
-Unique to the Post Academic Center is the Campbell Collection in Food Marketing.
+The Post Learning Commons houses approximately 355,000 volumes, 1,450 print journals, 15,000 full-text electronic journals, 2,800 e-books, 866,000 microforms, and 4,975 audio-visual materials.
+Unique to the Post Learning Commons is the Campbell Collection in Food Marketing.

+In September 2012, the university purchased the adjacent Cardinal's Residence on 54th and Cardinal Avenue from the Archdiocese of Philadelphia.
+Beginning with the fall 2014 semester, the Cardinal's Residence was renamed the Maguire Wolfington Welcome Center.
+It serves as a welcome center for prospective families and has offices for all enrollment management operations.

 Campion Student Center is the hub for student activities, student life administrative offices, and dining facilities.
-The building was renovated in 2008 and now includes the main dining hall; a food court featuring Grille Works, Subway, and Hawk Wrap; and the C-Store.
-The student center also features the Doyle Banquet Halls, Forum Theater, and President's Lounge used for larger gatherings and lectures on campus.
+The student center within Campion also features the Doyle Banquet Halls, Forum Theater, and President's Lounge used for larger gatherings and lectures on campus.
 Located just off Campion Student Center is Simpson Hall, which houses the Student Media Center and The Perch, a 24-hour student lounge.

-In September 2012, the university purchased the adjacent Cardinal's Residence on 54th and Cardinal Avenue from the Archdiocese of Philadelphia.
-Beginning with the fall 2014 semester, the Cardinal's Residence was renamed 5800 City Ave.
-It serves as a welcome center for prospective families and has offices for all enrollment management operations.
+In 2023, the dining facilities were renovated, with the new dining facility being named "The Kettle".
+The Kettle utilizes the concept of ghost kitchens and mobile ordering.
+The Kettle also offers a separate large dining area with buffet-style food.

+Saint Joseph's University also owns multiple buildings in Overbrook, located about a mile from the center of Hawk Hill near the Overbrook Train Station.
+Currently the Overbrook campus holds four dorms, reserved exclusively for sophomores.
+These dorms are the Ashwood Apartments, Merion Gardens Apartments, Morris Townhouses, and Moore Hall.

+St. Joe's is within 15 mi of La Salle University, Harcum College, Rosemont College, Philadelphia College of Osteopathic Medicine, University of Pennsylvania, Drexel University, Temple University, Swarthmore College, Bryn Mawr College, Haverford College, Philadelphia University, Eastern University, and Villanova University.
+SEPTA regional rail train stations on each side of campus provide students with easy access to Center City.